hiteshmahatoo/hiteshmahatoo/README.md

 - 👋 Hi, I’m @hiteshmahatoo.
-- 👀 I’m interested in coding, Web Development
+- 👀 I’m interested in DevOps, Automation
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning Shell Scripting
-- 💞️ I’m looking to collaborate on projects based on web development.
+- 💞️ I’m looking to collaborate on projects based on Automation
 - 📫 How to reach me ... hiteshmahatoo4@gmail.com

 <!---